Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 ![VM Onboarded](screenshots/11-vm-onboarded.png)

 `mydfir` onboarded successfully.
-Risk level came back as Medium — 2 active alerts, 1 incident — which was expected, because the device had already been used to generate attack simulation telemetry before the full MDE configuration was complete.
+Risk level came back as Medium — 2 active alerts, 1 incident, which was expected, because the device had already been used to generate attack simulation telemetry before the full MDE configuration was complete.
 I checked the device timeline first to understand what MDE had already seen.

 ### ASR Rules